adityakalra581/DE_Intervie_prep/Interview_Questions_and_material.md

 - Interview Bit: https://www.interviewbit.com/data-engineer-interview-questions/

 ### Questions:
+0. What is Data Engineering?
+- The application of data collecting and analysis is the emphasis of data engineering.
+The information gathered from numerous sources is merely raw information.
+Data engineering helps in the transformation of unusable data into useful information.
+It is the process of transforming, cleansing, profiling, and aggregating huge data sets in a nutshell.

 1. What is hadoop?
 What is hdfs? why apache spark?
 - Hadoop is an open-source software framework that is used for storing and processing large amounts of data in a distributed computing environment.
 It is designed to handle big data and is based on the MapReduce programming model, which allows for the parallel processing of large datasets.